tundish/blathnaid/blathnaid/book/chapters.rst

 The Blacksmith led Jack away from the building and on to the open road.
 “Jack, you are to go to the City,” he said.
 “Follow the road East.
 The charm I have given you will allow you in.
 But listen; the rise of the New Moon will stop it shining.
-After that it is useless.”
+After that it is useless.

 The Message
 -----------

 “When you get inside, seek out the Master of the Guild of Smiths.
 The Guild sign looks very like this Trivet you carry.
-He will know who sends you by the charm around your neck.”
+He will know who sends you by the Locket around your neck.

 “Tell him this; that Bláthnaid is of age to marry.
 And now you must go.”